uvaai/ml1/30 week3/40 Chinese Room/content.md

 machines will ever be capable of extracting and understanding the entire distribution of positive and negative labels within the data set.

-Lastly, consider the conjuction of these two systems.
-The conjuction of two systems here simply means that they can interact and exchange information in some way, so we could view their combination as a single system.
+Lastly, consider if the conjuction of these two machines would together result in a solution capable of understanding.
+The conjuction of two machines here simply means that they can interact and exchange information in some way, so we could view their combination as a single system.
 For example, writing something down on a piece of paper could be considered making an extension of your own working memory.
-However, as just argued, in this case neither system can solve the entire problem just by itself.
+However, as just argued, in this case neither machine can solve the entire problem just by itself.

 For your written assignment this week, argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the